TeeshynaJ/Euromillions/README.md

-# Euromillions
+# Euromillions Lottery Analysis

-A project to explore draw patterns, most/least frequent numbers, and recent trends using historical data.
+This project explores historical lottery data from the EuroMillions draws.
+Includes:
+- Frequency analysis of draw numbers
+- Distribution of lucky stars
+- Most/Frequent numbers
+- Recent trends using historical data
+- Visualisation and insights

+Data processed with Python and Pandas in Google Colab.